MarionLegrandLogrami/stacomiR/Installation/README.md

 ```
 You also need to add new connection role:
 In pgAdmin, you need to create a connexion role with the same name as your schema (for example if I write inside schema called 'toto' I need to create a connexion role with name 'toto' and password 'toto' (or wathever password you choose)).
+Finally, you need to update GRANT in the different table of your database to allow java or r programm to connect to your data. to do so, download the Updating_grant file (in the installation folder), unzipp the file and open the sql script in your pgAdmin.
+Using search/replace update all the user_1 in the script by the name you choose for your schema.
+When you have made all the modification select all the script and execute (Ctrl+e).

 ## Add stacomi folder
 You need to [download the stacomi.zip file, unzip the file and put the **stacomi folder**](https://github.com/MarionLegrandLogrami/stacomiR/tree/master/Installation) at the root of your **c:\Program Files** repository.